zntb/fullstack-open-part7/bloglist-react-query/README.md

 You are free to manage the state for logging in and creating new blog posts by using the internal state of React components.

+## 7.12: React Query and Context step 3

+Expand your solution so that it is again possible to like and delete a blog.